-You’re learning a lot of new skills in the military, and money management should be one of them.
-As a service member, you may earn more, get special duty pay or have new expenses.
-It’s your money.
-Make the most of it by creating a financial plan.
+You’re learning a lot of new skills in the military, and good money management is an important one.
+As a new service member, you may earn more, get special duty pay or have new expenses.
+Remember: It’s your money, so make the most of it by creating a spending plan.
 Staying on top of your finances is important for your security clearance, your career and your future.

 Save money every day

 Make sure to track your spending and save where you can.
 Your weekly trips to the coffee shop or buying lunches from fast-food restaurants can add up quickly.
-Here are a few ways to save money immediately:
+Here are a few ways to save money:

 - Eat out less frequently.
-Invite friends over for a potluck dinner instead of a more expensive meal.
+Invite friends over for a potluck dinner instead of going out for a more expensive meal.
 According to some estimates, homemade meals cost just half what you’ll pay at a restaurant, minus a tip.

 - Avoid impulse buys.
-Force yourself to wait a week and see if you can live without the item you want or if you can find it cheaper somewhere else.
+Try waiting a week and see if you can live without the item you want, or if you can find it cheaper somewhere else.

-- Use the library for free books, music, magazines and videos.
-You can also find many of these same items for no cost at centers for single service members or via the morale, welfare and recreation Digital Library.
+- Use your local public library.
+Check out free books, music, magazines and videos.
+You may also find these resources on your installation for no cost, at centers for single service members or via the morale, welfare and recreation Digital Library.

 - Use the gym on your installation and MWR facilities at no cost.
-It’s cheaper than joining a health club, and the workout is just as good.
+It’s cheaper than joining a health club, and the workout can be just as good.

 Look at the big picture

-It’s also important to take a long view when creating your budget, making decisions about using credit and preparing for financial emergencies.
+It’s important to take a long view when creating your spending plan, making decisions about using credit and preparing for financial emergencies.
 The goal is to save enough money to ensure a bright financial future.
 Here are some tips for saving money over the long haul:

 - Make sure you’re getting free checking.
 If you are paying bank fees for not keeping a minimum balance in your account, for example, find a bank with a better offer.
-If you’re on an installation, consult the installation bank and credit union.
+If you’re on an installation, consult the installation’s bank or credit union.

 - Use your bank card only at no-fee ATM machines.
-Or open an account with a bank that pays other banks’ fees for using their ATMs.
-Many stores also give you the option of getting $20, $40 or another amount in cash back with debit card purchases.
+Or, open an account with a bank that pays other banks’ fees for using their ATMs.
+Many stores also give you the option of withdrawing cash from your account when you make debit-card purchases from them.

-- Turn off lights and lower heat or air conditioning settings when you’re not home.
-Check your windows and doors for drafts and put some insulation around areas where you feel cold or warm air seeping in.
+- Turn off lights and lower heat and air-conditioning settings when you’re not home.
+Also, check your windows and doors for drafts and put some insulation around areas where you feel cold or warm air seeping in.
 You may also consider searching for tech products that can help maintain your home more efficiently.

 Pay off your debt

-- Acknowledge that you have debt issues.
-Commit to fixing them.
+- First, acknowledge that you have debt issues.
+Then, commit to fixing them.